May 22, 0346 hours

 When he had finished making his bunk, Carver dropped to the floor and began his calethestics.
 He had no suspension bar so the pull ups would have to wait, but he could still do the rest -- 10 reps of 10 each in turn: push-ups, sit-ups, wide push-ups, reverse crunches, tri-push-ups, double crunches.
 The exercises were simple, familiar, and usually brought his brain safely into a null-state.
 Normally he could just focus-down on the physical actions, counting the push-ups instead of thinking about where he was, or why.
 But here and now, his mind played traitor on him, refusing that easy refuge and circling back on the strange feeling of raw uncertainty.
 Carver did not regret the actions which brought him aboard the Jin Dui.
 He even found himself pleased to be here, aboard this strange ship with a crew which mostly feared and distrusted him.
 Maybe it was that strange sense of satisfaction that unsettled him so.
 He was here.
 He was glad of it.
 And it was of his own choosing.

 No. He was here aboard the Jin Dui because he had seen an opportunity and he had chosen to take it.
-And that uneasiness he felt was was satisfaction.
-For far too long, Carver had not allowed himself to want anything at all-- so being here now felt strange.
+And that uneasiness he felt was the strangeness of satisfaction.
 Already, this berth felt luxurious over being aboard the Lucky Day.
 He had never had private quarters before -- a rack and a locker were all he was conditioned to expect.
-The meals he had been served yesterday had been real food -- someone had made it from ingredients that were fresher and did not come from a tube of protein paste.
+The meal he had been served last night had been real food -- someone had made it from real ingredients, not tubes of protein paste.
 And the ship was a merchanter, plying trade instead of preying on the weaker or more unlucky.

 Carver had chosen this place, this ship.
 Captain Cooper had seemed to be pleased to have him aboard.
 Beyond that, what else mattered?
 He was well armored against hostility from the rest of the crew -- none of them had impressed him as being a possible threat, so therefore they were beneath notice.
 He wasn’t looking to make friends.
 The War had taught him that bitter lesson.
 Just being here would be enough for him, Carver knew, as he shifted from one set of reps to the next.
 Just being here was much more than he had had for a very long time, and Carver was determined not to do anything to risk losing this place and position he had chosen for himself.